Icinga/icinga2/doc/19-technical-concepts.md

 Message updates will be dropped when:

 * Checkable does not exist.
-* Origin endpoint's zone the same as the receiver.
-This binds notification messages to the HA zone.
+* Origin endpoint is not within the local zone.

 #### event::NotificationSentUser <a id="technical-concepts-json-rpc-messages-event-notificationsentuser"></a>